-Discussions of mental health on our televisions represent a radical change; there was a time when mental health was so stigmatized that people avoided discussing it within their families, let alone engage with it on a public platform.
-In many ways, this shift towards mental health representation is a major win.
-Shows that “do it right” can normalize conditions that might have otherwise felt isolating or shameful, and can encourage viewers to seek treatment.
+Discussions of mental health on TV represent a radical change.
+There was a time when mental health was so stigmatized that people avoided discussing it within their families, let alone with the public.
+In many ways, this shift towards mental health representation is a win.
+Shows that “do it right” can normalize conditions that might have otherwise felt isolating or shameful.
+They can also encourage viewers to seek treatment.

-Below, we’ll dive into what has (and hasn’t) felt progressive about recent representations of mental illness.
+Below, we’ll dive into what has (and hasn’t) felt progressive about mental health on TV.

-The name itself is a sarcastic nod to our tendency towards stereotyping people dealing with mental illness as “crazy”; “it’s a lot more nuanced than that,” the lead character, Rebecca, says defensively in season one’s opening number.
-And we see that nuance in every episode as we follow Rebecca through her refreshingly rocky journey towards stronger relationships and a healthier life.
+The title itself is a sarcastic nod to our tendency towards stereotyping people dealing with mental illness as “crazy.”
+“It’s a lot more nuanced than that,” the lead character, Rebecca, says in season one’s opening number.
+And we see that nuance as we follow Rebecca on her rocky journey towards a healthier life.

-Whether Rebecca is struggling to end her reliance on coping mechanisms that cause more harm than good, exploring why she seeks validation in the form of romantic relationships, or questioning if her career truly makes her happy, it’s easy for an audience to relate.
+Whether Rebecca is struggling to end her reliance on harmful coping mechanisms, exploring why she seeks validation in the form of romantic relationships, or questioning whether her career makes her happy, it’s easy to relate.
 We can also share in her wins and take inspiration from her gradual but significant growth over the course of the series.
-Crazy Ex-Girlfriend knows that there are no quick-fixes to mental illness, but it also knows that things can get better—and that’s a crucial message for all of us to hear.
+Crazy Ex-Girlfriend knows that there are no quick-fixes to mental illness, but it also knows that things can get better.
+That’s a crucial message to share.

 Another show that’s earning praise for its representation of psychological distress is This Is Us, whose character Randall (Sterling K. Brown) suffers from severe anxiety and panic attacks.
-Despite the many successes of his life—he’s financially well-off, with a loving family—Randall experiences lingering feelings of dread, doubting his abilities as a parent and experiencing panic attacks so severe they leave him struggling for breath.
+Despite the many successes of his life—he’s financially well-off, with a loving family—Randall experiences lingering feelings of dread.
+He doubts his abilities as a parent and experiences panic attacks so severe they leave him struggling for breath.
 Audiences have praised both the show and Brown for their accurate portrayal of “how crippling anxiety can be” and demonstrating that personal success doesn’t prevent mental illness.

-Shadow and Act also notes the significance of a show like This Is Us taking on the topic of mental health among black men, a perspective many viewers don’t often see.
-This is hugely important, since studies suggest that black adults in the United States are 20 percent more likely to report serious psychological distress (even though media representations of mental illness are largely white).
+Shadow and Act also notes the significance of a show like This Is Us taking on the topic of mental health among black men.
+This is important, as studies suggest that black adults in the United States are 20 percent more likely to report serious psychological distress (even though media representations of mental illness are largely white).
 These studies also suggest that black men are particularly concerned about mental health stigma.
 Given this data, shows like This Is Us have the potential to change a lot of minds, and even save lives.

 When it comes to trauma, a single blog post couldn’t cover the myriad shows diving headfirst into this topic, so we’ll focus on a single example: Jessica Jones.
-You might not expect psychological insight from a superhero show, yet Jessica Jones poignantly illustrates how childhood trauma affects us into adulthood—and how histories of trauma and mental illness often lead to attempts to cope via substance use.
+You might not expect psychological insight from a superhero show, yet Jessica Jones poignantly illustrates how childhood trauma affects us into adulthood.
+It also showcases how trauma survivors often turn to substance use as a coping tool.

 Not all shows have been lauded for their portrayals of mental illness.